 If cucumber salad is not your thing or you want something more substantial, then another excellent salad for serving with kabobs at the dinner table is chickpea salad.

 All you have to do is cook your chickpeas and then cool them off in some ice water to bring them down to a temperature where you can combine them with your salad.
-Adding hot chickpeas into your salad can be a bit stomach-churning, so don’t skip this step.
+Adding hot chickpeas to your salad can be a bit stomach-churning, so don’t skip this step.

 Quinoa is another good alternative to both rice and couscous as a side dish for kabobs.
 However, you’ll have to wash it thoroughly before cooking to remove any excess bitterness from the natural starches that are naturally high with quinoa.